projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

 data.
 We can use the existing trace information to analyze, and we can add self-defined tracing to analyze code that we care about.

-Using Existing trace event ID to analyze trace
+Using Existing Trace Event ID to Analyze Trace
 ==============================================

 As an example, we can use the existing vm_exit trace to analyze the